-Non-cash stock based compensation for the year ended December 31, 2003 increased \$0.6 million to a total of \$2.2 million as compared to \$1.6 million for the year ended December 31, 2002.
-This increase is primarily due to the difference between the strike price of the options set at the market price when granted in October 2002 and the price of the Company's stock on July 2, 2003 when the options granted in October 2002 were issued under the 2003 Employee Stock Option Plan.
+Non-cash stock based compensation for the year ended December 31, 2004 decreased \$2.1 million to a total of \$88 thousand as compared to \$2.2 million for the year ended December 31, 2003.
+The amount of compensation recorded in 2004 was related to the balance of options issued in 2000 and re-priced during the merger.
 Non-cash stock-based compensation costs are the result of amortization of the intrinsic value ascribed for the issuance of stock options at the time of grant.
-The amortization is done over the vesting period of such options.
+The amortization was done over the vesting period of such options.